 A Little History:

-The road was originally conceived by Samuel Frisby Snively, a local lawyer and real estate developer.
-Snively is largely remembered for being the longest running mayor in Duluth’s history, holding the job for 16 years from 1921-1937.
-Snively owned a large 400 acre farm above the Duluth suburbs of Lester Park and Lakeside and he often hiked the hills around his farm.
-He was always very fond of following Amity Creek as it wound its way through rhyolite gorges and basalt ledges creating numerous waterfalls on its descent to Lake Superior.
-When plotting the road, Snively walked the hillside to find the most scenic route without any consideration for the ease of construction.
-Samuel Snively donated sixty acres of his own property and contacted the other landowners in the area to get all the necessary right of ways through their property for the road.
+Snively owned a sizeable 400-acre farm above the Duluth suburbs of Lester Park and Lakeside, and he often hiked the hills around his farm.
+He was always fond of following Amity Creek as it wound through rhyolite gorges and basalt ledges, creating numerous waterfalls on its descent to Lake Superior.
+Wanting to build a road through this scenic area, Samuel Snively donated sixty acres of his own property.
+He contacted the other landowners in the area to obtain all the necessary right-of-ways through their property for the road.
 After raising funds, the road was started in 1899.
+While plotting the road, Snively walked the hillside to find the most scenic route without considering the ease of construction.

-Snively started the construction of the road north from Lester Park.
-It was very costly and difficult to build, since many trees and stumps had to be removed and many long tall bridges built to cross Amity Creek.
-There were 10 bridges planned, all very rustically built out of wood.
+Construction of the road started north from Lester Park.
+It was very costly and difficult to build since many trees and stumps had to be removed, and many long, tall bridges were constructed to cross Amity Creek.
+Ten bridges were needed for the first planned route.
+They were all very rustically built out of wood.
 After about two and a half miles, Snively ran out of money and halted work.
-Luckily, enough of the road was completed to allow the people of Duluth to see the project and experiencing the beauty of the drive.
-They began contributing money to aid in its completion.
+Luckily, enough of the road was completed to allow the people of Duluth to see the project and experience the beauty of the drive so they began contributing money to aid in its completion.

-The firm proposed the bridges all be matching and in the filled-spandrel barrel-arch design constructed out of reinforced-concrete.
-They would have a Neoclassical stylistic treatment and be decoratively faced with native basalt and bluestone that would be collected locally from the creek beds or blasted from nearby outcrops.
+The firm proposed that the bridges match and be constructed from reinforced concrete in a filled-spandrel barrel-arch design.
+They would have a Neoclassical stylistic treatment and be decoratively faced with native basalt, and bluestone collected locally from the creek beds or blasted from nearby outcrops.
 The bridges would be capped with pink opal granite to be quarried in St. Cloud, Minnesota.
 In 1911, the road was regraded and graveled.
-Several of Duluth finest stone masons were hired to simultaneously build all the bridges.
+Several of Duluth's finest stone masons were hired to simultaneously build all the bridges.
 The number of bridges planned was reduced to nine; the tenth bridge was simplified since it simply connected the parkway to the driveway at Snively’s farm.
 Snively’s road was renamed Amity Parkway and reopened on July 6, 1912.
 It once again became a popular destination for tourists and locals alike.
 Beautifully landscaped, the drive presented many scenic sights along the creek.
-Flowers lined much of the drive’s curves in spring and summer and the fall colors through the forest were spectacular.
+Flowers lined much of the drive’s curves in spring and summer, and the fall colors through the forest were spectacular.

 The seven bridges that are still in use were once again restored in the mid-1990s.
 Work was done in order from most damaged to least and completed in 1997.

-Definitely, consider Seven Bridges Road a “must see” if you are visiting Duluth and the Lake Superior North Shore.
+Consider Seven Bridges Road a “must-see” if you are visiting Duluth and the Lake Superior North Shore.
 The drive is beautiful in every season!
-In summer, you’ll find the busiest spots at the first bridge waterfall called The Deeps and at Bridge #6 were there is a popular swimming hole.
-In winter, Seven Bridges Road left alone, blocked off and open for snowshoes and skiers.
+In summer, you’ll find the busiest spots at the first bridge waterfall called The Deeps, and at Bridge #6, where there is a popular swimming hole.
+Seven Bridges Road is closed in winter but open for snowshoes and skiers.
 Don't just drive it, get out and explore a bit!
+You'll be glad you did!

 Be sure to watch for joggers and hikers along the drive.

-You will find more images from Seven Bridges Road and the Minnesota North Shore in the Minnesota Collection.
+You can find more information and photos from Seven Bridges Road and the Minnesota North Shore in my Minnesota Collection, or visit the Gallery, which has over 4,000 images from locations around the United States.

 Jena